Fall deadline: January 15

 Please upload the following application materials into the Graduate School online application:

 - Upload unofficial copies of all transcripts (in English) to the Academics of your application.

-- Writing sample (such as thesis proposal, project proposal, sole authored or first authored papers)
+- Writing sample (such as thesis proposal, sole authored or first authored papers)

 - 3 letters of recommendation (use the online Graduate School application system)

 - GRE score (will be waived for the Fall 2021 applicants)

 - Statement of Doctoral Objectives: The purpose of the statement of doctoral objectives is to give the admissions committee additional insight into the applicant’s background, research interests and goals.
 The statement should include the following elements:

 - Tell us about yourself.
 How did you become interested in the field?
 If your undergraduate and master’s degrees are in different fields, explain how your education prepared you for a research degree in the field of journalism or strategic communication.
 Take this opportunity to share details about your relevant experiences.